TreasuredQuartz/TreasuredCove/Documentation/Treasured_GDD/Game Design Document/Main Documentation Page.md

 # Concept Statement
 ___
-Skyrim meets Sid Myers: Civilization.
+Skyrim meets Sid Myer's: Civilization.
 First-Person Dwarf Fortress.
 Players get to interact, influence, and exist in a world that is out of their control.
 # Genre
 ___
 ## FRPS: Fantasy Role Playing Simulator